vivocha/appointments-scheduler-docs/README.md

 Without any query param it returns general stats for all the Appointments taken by a specified account.
 Available query params are the following:

 `fromDate`: optional, the Appointment slot start date to get stats from.
 It MUST be in UTC and in ISO 8601 format.
-Refers to the `fromDate` Appointment property.
+It refers to the `fromDate` Appointment property..

-`toDate`: optional, the Appointment slot end date to get stats to.
+`toDate`: optional, the Appointment slot end date to end getting stats.
 It MUST be in UTC and in ISO 8601 format.
-Refers to the `endDate` Appointment property.
+It refers to the `endDate` Appointment property..

 `fromTs`: optional, the Appointment creation date to get stats from.
 It MUST be in UTC and in ISO 8601 format.
-Refers to the `ts` Appointment property.
+It refers to the `ts` Appointment property.

-`toTs`: optional, the Appointment creation date to get stats to.
+`toTs`: optional, the Appointment creation date to end getting stats.
 It MUST be in UTC and in ISO 8601 format.
-Refers to the `ts` Appointment property.
+It refers to the `ts` Appointment property.

 `calendarId`: optional, id of the Calendar which the appointment belongs.
-If specified, the endpoint returns stats about the Appointments belonging to that Calendar.
+If specified, the endpoint returns stats about the Appointments belonging to that Calendar..

 > **IMPORTANT: date properties should be used consistently.
 Use `fromDate` and `toDate` properties OR `fromTs` and `toTS`.
 Do not mix any of those properties.**

-This API endpoint returns a JSON, like the following:
+This endpoint returns a JSON, like the following:

 ```json
 {